Is Poznan worth visiting? That’s the first thing I asked myself after finding a great flight deal.

 I can safely say that it is one of the best cities to visit in Poland, and here’s why you should book a flight too.

-*This post may contain affiliate links from which I earn a commission at no extra cost to you (for more info, read my disclosure).
+*This post may contain affiliate links from which I earn a commission.
 As an Amazon Associate, I earn from qualifying purchases.
+For more info, read my disclosure and disclaimer.
+This post may show pop-ups.

 IS POZNAN WORTH VISITING?
 ALL THE REASONS TO ADD IT TO YOUR BUCKET LIST